splunk/public-o11y-docs/metrics-and-metadata/relatedcontent.rst

 Splunk Infrastructure Monitoring
 -----------------------------------------------------------------

-To enable Related Content for IM use one of these span tag combinations:
+To enable Related Content for IM use one of these metadata combinations:

 -  ``host.name``.
 It falls back on ``host``, ``aws_private_dns_name`` (AWS), ``instance_name`` (GCP), ``azure_computer_name`` (Azure)
 - ``k8s.cluster.name``